Uninett/nav/doc/reference/geomap.rst

   with no error message given to the user.
 This is probably not ideal, although users may not be very interested in hearing that a "GargleException occured on line 42 of obscurities.py" either.
-For development, the Firebug extension to Firefox is very convenient -- its console lists all the URLs requested by the script, so it is easy to follow the last one in order to see what the server said.
+For development, the Web Developer Tools in either Firefox or Chrome are very convenient -- its console lists all the URLs requested by the script, so it is easy to follow the last one in order to see what the server said.

 * When loading the Geomap page, then waiting for a long time without doing anything, the `next` and `last` buttons in the time selection